A Derby ‘Dry-edge’ Partridge Tureen and Cover, circa 1750-55

 A companion to this Derby tureen, the partridge lying with its head turned to the left, was exhibited by Winifred Williams, Exhibition of Eighteenth Century European White Porcelain, Burlington House Fair, June 1975, cat. no. 21.

 Condition: Very good – there is a small area of restoration to hide a short crack on the front of the base (nest), from the rim to the edge of the underside, below where the bird’s head sits.
 There is also restoration to a small break in the rim beside the tail.
 The restoration is of a professional standard.
-There are tiny losses to the sieved clay and applied feathers surrounding the nest.
+A tiny slither is lacking from the lower edge of the beak, although this is not obvious.
+There are typical losses to the sieved clay and applied feathers surrounding the nest.
 No other damage.
-There is a short, glazed clay tear beside the bird’s left wing, and also a clay tear along the mould seam on the unglazed base.
+A short, fully-glazed clay tear beside the bird’s left wing is also visible to the interior, and there is a clay tear along the mould seam on the unglazed base.
 Both of these tears occurred during manufacture.
+Typically, the glaze contains particles of kiln dust from firing.

 Dimensions: Length (from tip of tail feathers) 12 cm